Anush821/Dasara-Sale-2025-E-Commerce-Offer-Analysis-Using-SQL/README.md

 GROUP BY Platform;

-Insight:
+**Insight:**
-Discounts jumped from an average of 15% before sale to 54% during Dasara — with Myntra showing the sharpest increase (+45%).
+Discounts jumped from an average of 15% before sale to 57% during Dasara — with Myntra showing the sharpest increase .

 6️⃣ Delivery & Availability Analysis
 SELECT Platform, ROUND(AVG(Delivery_Time_Days),2) AS Avg_Delivery,